PhD Columbia University

-Avram Bornstein teaches in John Jay’s undergraduate and graduate programs and in the Anthropology Ph.D. program at the CUNY Graduate Center.
+Avram Bornstein is the Director of the Criminal Justice Master of Arts Program and co-Director of the NYPD Leadership Program at John Jay.
+He teaches in John Jay’s undergraduate and graduate programs and in the Anthropology Ph.D. program at the CUNY Graduate Center.
 His research and teaching focus on violence and ethnic conflict.
-He has done extensive ethnographic research over two decades in Israel-Palestine and published on issues such as border enforcement, work, political prisoners, healthcare, international intervention and ethnographic reflexivity.
-In recent years, Bornstein has also focused on the psycho-cultural elements of policing in New York City, with particular attention to community policing, police ethnicity and police education.
-In addition to his scholarly activities on these topics, Bornstein regularly performs tolerance and bridge-building work with students and community based organizations.
-Bornstein is also an active member of the Professional Staff Congress (PSC) which represents CUNY’s faculty and professional staff.
-He serves as the College Chapter’s Contract Enforcement Officer, as a member of the Chapter’s Executive Committee and as a representative to the PSC Delegate Assembly. - Click here to listen to Audio Interview
+He has done extensive ethnographic research in Israel-Palestine and published on issues such as border enforcement, work, political prisoners, healthcare, international intervention and ethnographic reflexivity.
+In recent years, Bornstein has also focused on New York City, with particular attention to community policing, police ethnicity and police education.
+Click here to listen to Audio Interview

 B. Guest Edited Issues of Refereed Journal